abhinavgupta88/TextEditor-using-Qt/README.md

 # TextEditor-using-Qt
 A simple text-editor developed with Qt creator for editing rich text files.
 Compiled and Tested on Ubuntu Ubuntu 20.04. with Qt 5

+# Features
+Bold/Unbold

+Subscript

+Superscript

+Keyboard Shortcuts

 # Installation